Skip to main content

 Signs and symptoms of extragonadal germ cell tumors include breathing problems and chest pain.

-• Cough.
+• cough

-• Fever.
+• fever

-• Headache.
+• headache

-• Change in bowel habits.
+• change in bowel habits

-• Feeling very tired.
+• feeling very tired

-• Trouble in seeing or moving the eyes.
+• trouble in seeing or moving the eyes

 Imaging and blood tests are used to diagnose extragonadal germ cell tumors.

-• Chest x-ray: An x-ray of the organs and bones inside the chest.
-An x-ray is a type of energy beam that can go through the body and onto film, making a picture of areas inside the body.
+• Chest x-ray is a type of energy beam that can go through the body and onto film, making a picture of areas inside the body.

-• Serum tumor marker test: A procedure in which a sample of blood is examined to measure the amounts of certain substances released into the blood by organs, tissues, or tumor cells in the body.
+• Serum tumor marker test is a procedure in which a sample of blood is examined to measure the amounts of certain substances released into the blood by organs, tissues, or tumor cells in the body.
 Certain substances are linked to specific types of cancer when found in increased levels in the blood.
 These are called tumor markers.
 The following three tumor markers are used to detect extragonadal germ cell tumor: Blood levels of the tumor markers help determine if the tumor is a seminoma or nonseminoma.

-• CT scan (CAT scan): A procedure that makes a series of detailed pictures of areas inside the body, taken from different angles.
-The pictures are made by a computer linked to an x-ray machine.
+• CT scan (CAT scan) uses a computer linked to an x-ray machine to make a series of detailed pictures of areas inside the body.
+The pictures are taken from different angles and are used to create 3-D views of tissues and organs.
 A dye may be injected into a vein or swallowed to help the organs or tissues show up more clearly.
 This procedure is also called computed tomography, computerized tomography, or computerized axial tomography.

 Sometimes a CT scan and a PET scan are done at the same time.
-A PET scan is a procedure to find malignant tumor cells in the body.
-A small amount of radioactive glucose (sugar) is injected into a vein.
-The PET scanner rotates around the body and makes a picture of where glucose is being used in the body.
-Malignant tumor cells show up brighter in the picture because they are more active and take up more glucose than normal cells do.
+A PET scan uses a small amount of radioactive sugar (also called glucose) that is injected into a vein.
+Then a scanner rotates around the body to make detailed, computerized pictures of areas inside the body where the glucose is taken up.
+Because cancer cells often take up more glucose than normal cells, the pictures can be used to find cancer cells in the body.
 When a PET scan and CT scan are done at the same time, it is called a PET-CT.

 Certain factors affect prognosis (chance of recovery) and treatment options.

-The prognosis and treatment options depend on the following:
+The prognosis and treatment options depend on:

-• Whether the tumor is nonseminoma or seminoma.
+• whether the tumor is nonseminoma or seminoma

-• The size of the tumor and where it is in the body.
+• the size of the tumor and where it is in the body

-• The blood levels of AFP, beta-hCG, and LDH.
+• the blood levels of AFP, beta-hCG, and LDH

-• Whether the tumor has spread to other parts of the body.
+• whether the tumor has spread to other parts of the body

-• The way the tumor responds to initial treatment.
+• the way the tumor responds to initial treatment

-• Whether the tumor has just been diagnosed or has recurred (come back).
+• whether the tumor has just been diagnosed or has recurred (come back)

 Stages of Extragonadal Germ Cell Tumors